 The lack of (online) content in the native languages of developing countries is a major hurdle for inclusive development.
 Both information overload and insufficiency in domains that are key to sustainable development.
 Difficulty of retrieving livelihood-focused content via search engines.
 Lack of inclusive discourse and debate as people with differing opinions visit fora that confirm their own opinion; The inability of governments to communicate effectively with their constituencies.

-#tagcoding maps a multi-dimension global topic space onto systematically defined #tags (arabic numbers & roman alphabet), a full set for each dimension of development.
-Geo-codes added to topic #tags support their localization: for a country, a state, a local government unit.
-Online tools support a rapid look up of #tags, coded and #tag2wiki curated content, in any language.
-For people with a partnership attitude a coding #tag creates a globally shared, cross-language public media channel.
+#tagcoding maps a multi-dimension topic space onto distinctive alpha-numerical #tags, a full set for each dimension of each development challenge.
+Geo-codes support the localization of topic #tags: for a country, a state, a local government unit.
+Online tools, including search engines, support a rapid look up of #tags, coded and #tag2wiki curated content, in any language, globally.
+A coding #tag empowers partnerships with a cross-language channel for addressing specific local challenges.

 Jan Goossenaerts, founder of Wikinetix, has had about 20 years experience in university education and research in ICT, industry and development, incl. in developing countries.
-He has been experimenting with wikis and #tagcoding to improve their usability.
-Teody Trivilegio can provide support to teams and early adopters on a day to day basis.
+Jeaneth Trivilegio, BSc Education, Univ. of San Augustin, and Isabella Goossenaerts, MSc Sociology, University of Antwerp, can provide support to teams and early adopters on a day to day basis.
 Romana Malong is a graduate from AIT in Thailand, with management experience in international teams.

 EXECUTIVE TEAM INCLUDES WOMEN AND YOUTH